microsoft/TypeScript-wiki/Breaking-Changes.md

 For more details, please see the [full change](https://github.com/Microsoft/TypeScript/pull/2739).

-#### Class body is parsed in strict mode
+#### Class bodies are parsed in strict mode

-In accordance with [the ES6 spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-strict-mode-code), class bodies are now parsed in strict mode.
+In accordance with [the ES6 spec](http://www.ecma-international.org/ecma-262/6.0/#sec-strict-mode-code), class bodies are now parsed in strict mode.
 Class bodies will behave as if `"use strict"` was defined at the top of their scope; this includes flagging the use of `arguments` and `eval` as variable or parameter names, use of future reserved words as variables or parameters, use of octal numeric literals, etc..

 # TypeScript 1.4